-Matcha Mille Crepe Cake is a Japanese twist on a classic French pastry of paper-thin crepes layered with fresh whipped cream.
-Light and creamy, it’s a no-bake cake that’s subtly sweet and slightly earthly from the green tea powder.
-Perfect for the holidays or any celebration, the rich green layers of this elegant dessert will wow your guests!
+Matcha Mille Crepe Cake is a Japanese twist on the French classic of paper-thin crepes layered with fresh whipped cream.
+Light and creamy, it‘s a no-bake cake that‘s subtly sweet and slightly earthly from the green tea powder.
+This elegant dessert will wow your guests at any celebration!

 In Japan, matcha is not only used in wagashi (Japanese confectionery), but also in many western pastries.
 Mille crepe cake is no exception.
 We love this Japanese twist on a classic French pastry, Matcha Mille Crepe Cake (抹茶ミルクレープケーキ).

 What is Matcha Mille Crepe Cake?

 But first, what is Matcha (抹茶)?
 Matcha is green tea powder.
 Many people ask me if the standard green tea (leaves) can be ground into “matcha”, but unfortunately, they can’t.
 The quality of the green tea leaves, and the complex process of drying and grinding the leaves is so much different for matcha, that it will not be something you will be able to do in your kitchen.
 Please read more about matcha where I explain the process in detail.

 Mille Crepe Cake (ミルクレープケーキ) is a classic French pastry – Gâteau Mille Crêpes.
 Mille means ‘thousands’ in French.
 That’s an exaggeration, but it’s fun to imagine Gâteau Mille Crêpes with 1,000 layers.
 The pastry usually consists of 10 to 20 layers.